 Making a will is about much more than simply deciding who is to get what after you have died.

-Of course, that is a very important aspect of it, and in some cases your will need do no more than that.
+Of course, that is a very important aspect of it, and in some cases your will doesn't need to do any more than that.